-I made some little cupcake handouts for the ladies in my class.
+I made some cupcakes for the ladies in my class.
 If you follow me on Instagram, you saw me and my husband putting these together the night before- we made 80 of them!
 I would never do this many again!
-But aren’t they cute?
+But they turned out cute, so there’s that. 😉

 If you’d like to download the lesson outline I used with the quotes and the handouts, here are all the files:

 Several years ago, I was in a class at church and one lady told the following story.
 I will paraphrase since I don’t know what her exact words were, but you’ll get the idea.

 One day I was out running errands and I had this strong impression to stop by the home of a lady from my church.
 I didn’t know this lady very well, and I was really busy this day, so I fought the feeling and tried to brush it off.
 The feeling became stronger until I could not deny that I was being prompted to stop by and make sure everything was ok.

 Certain that I would find her in some sort of emergency situation, and ready to help her with whatever she obviously needed help with right then and there, I went to her house and knocked on the door.

 I was going to be in the right place at the right time and do something obviously heroic, right?
 I mean, the prompting was there and I am listening and acting on it.